altayburakhan/Ball-s-Eye-/README.md

 ----> [GUI](https://assetstore.unity.com/packages/2d/gui/fantasy-wooden-gui-free-103811)

 ##### Updated (10/16/2021)
-Added the options menu to the game/
+Added the options menu to the game.

 ### Main Menu
 ##### A simple and understandable Main Menu.